bouchard/totalrecall.drbouchard.ca/README.markdown

 1. Clone the repo ("git clone http://github.com/brady8/total-recall.git").
 Or download the zipped package.
 2. CSV files (format: question, answer) go in the subdirectory 'sets'.
 Formatted with [Markdown](http://daringfireball.net/projects/markdown/), and raw HTML is fine.
-3. Put the directory somewhere your webserver can get at it: on Macs, /Library/WebServer/Documents is good.
+3. Put the directory somewhere your local webserver can get at it, or upload it to a proper server: on Macs, /Library/WebServer/Documents is good.
 4. Load it up (again, on Macs: http://localhost/).
 5. Done!